 TEXT FOR GRAPHIC 1 (50 words max)

-With G Suite – Google Apps for Work you'll receive a new email address which will be your primary email account (@pwc.com).
+With G Suite you'll receive a new email address which will be your primary email account (@pwc.com).
 Using it will allow you to maximise all the flexible benefits of Google you saw earlier with far more ease.
 You will retain your Notes account, allowing access to email and calendar entries received before the calendar switch and potentially, for exceptional situations, where it may be appropriate to continue to use Notes mail rather than Gmail.

 We will cover more on managing engagements in the Google and Clients section.